 Can stem cell therapy reverse type 2 diabetes?

 Clinical evidence suggests that stem cell therapy can partially reverse the metabolic dysfunction underlying type 2 diabetes — specifically insulin resistance and β-cell exhaustion — though the term “reversal” requires careful qualification.
-A 2025 meta-analysis found that type 2 diabetes patients were 6.76 times more likely to achieve meaningful glycemic improvement with stem cell therapy compared to controls.
+A 2025 meta-analysis found that stem cell (MSC) therapy improved glycemic control about 2.8 times more often than placebo overall (odds ratio 2.79), with more pronounced effects reported in type 2 diabetes.
 The mechanism involves restoration of GLUT4 glucose transporters, repair of insulin signaling pathways (IRS-1/AKT), and suppression of chronic inflammation (NLRP3 inflammasome).
 Many patients achieve significant HbA1c reduction and medication reduction under physician supervision.
 However, stem cell therapy is not a guaranteed cure — outcomes depend on disease duration, remaining pancreatic function, and adherence to metabolic management after treatment.

 Take Control: From Symptom Management to Regeneration